benfen/kapture/README.md

 All source in this Repo is Apache Commmons 2.0 licensed, please contribute ideas, code, whatever.
 We'll have prototypes up and running soon.

+# Dev policy

+- Push to master
+- Accept almost any PR, this is a work in progress
+- Ideas that are half baked : Merge them to contrib/ :)